Ferdinand Bruckner's

 Tuesday 13 June at 2:15pm

-The running time is approximately 2 hours 10 minutes including an interval.
+The running time is approximately 1 hour 56 minutes with a 15 minute interval.

 *This will be a relaxed performance.
 Find out more.